Help! The kids are home.

 - Old-fashioned.
 Pull out games from your childhood or ones from long ago.
 Teach your kids about what life was like when you were young.
 Have they ever seen a record album?
 A Polaroid camera?
 A dial-phone?
 Educate them about things of your past or their grandparents’ past.
 Get the grandparents (or an elderly friend or neighbor) involved and have your kids interview them.
 Make a list of questions to ask: what was a school day like? your favorite toy? what chores/jobs did you have when you were my age? what do you remember about going to town? a favorite snack? hobby or favorite pastime?

 - Play with your kids.
 Make play dough, pizza, or do Puzzles (if you don’t have puzzles, cut up calendar photos or extra 8 x 10s of your kids and let them put themselves back together.
 If you have a hot air popcorn popper, spread a sheet on the floor and pop the popcorn without a cover.
 Watch your kids scramble to get some!
-See how many can catch one with their mouth!
+See how many can catch popcorn with their mouth!

 - Questions.
 Play 20 Questions.
 Plus, you must be sure to answer their questions.
 Stay in tune with what’s happening and answer the questions your kids have.
 Don’t shield them from truth, but don’t dwell on it so much that it becomes your focus in the day.
 Answer their questions, but don’t answer what they don’t ask.
 Tell the truth, and keep it simple.